Comparing Retirement Housing Options: A Guide

 Also, there are some disadvantages to not having a permanent address.
 It can make licensing, insurance, and mail difficult.

-Choosing Where to Retire
+Choosing Where To Retire

 Real estate agents are fond of reminding buyers how important location is.
 Typically they mean within a town or city, but it’s also true when you decide where you want to live in your retirement years.